 Significantly Higher Ad Monetization Compared To International Business

-The U.S. accounted for approximately 66% of Twitter's revenues in Q4 2014.
+The U.S. accounted for approximately 65% of Twitter's revenues in 2015.
 Although the international business is growing, the monetization level remains much higher for the U.S.

-Advertising revenue per 1,000 timeline views stood at an estimated $4.42 for the U.S. in 2014, more than five times the corresponding figure for the international segment.
+Advertising revenue per 1,000 timeline views stood at an estimated $8.92 for the U.S. in 2015, more than five times the corresponding figure for the international segment.
 We notice a similar discrepancy for Facebook as well, which is a much more mature and profitable company.
 As there are structural reasons for this disparity, ad monetization in the U.S. may remain significantly higher for the foreseeable future.
 The average ad pricing in international markets is lower due to lack of purchasing power.
-In addition to this, the online advertising hasn't picked up in many of the emerging markets as much as it has in the U.S.
+In addition to this, the online advertising is still picking up in many of the emerging markets such as India and Brazil.